CASE STUDY: Petroleum Development Oman (PDO) Makes Strong Debut with Pre-Export Loan Facility

 Bonds & Loans is a trusted provider of news, analysis, and commentary that helps illuminate the most significant issues, events and trends impacting the global emerging credit markets.

-- Andean Borrowers Cut Through Volatility to Win Big at Bonds & Loans Latin America Awards
+- Brazilian Borrowers Price Through the Noise to Win Big at Bonds & Loans Latin America Awards

 - CASE STUDY: Armpower Energy Plant Marks First Greenfield Project Finance Deal in Armenia

 - CASE STUDY: Ghana Cocobod Secures Africa’s First Syndicated Sustainability-Linked Loan